SimbaBuilds/Reggie_Backend/project_info/core_functionalities.md

     1. Prospective users will get 10 emails with Reggie before being prompted to sign up for a plan
     2. Will need to incorporate code interpreter as well as internal AI review checks that the user defined tasks have been completed correctly
     3. Reggie will get link to sheet from hyperlink or full link in email
+    4. If user asks question outside of Reggie's scope, he will still try to be helpful